dabecart/SensorVisualizer/DesignNotes.md

 - `getDataFields() -> Dict[str,str] | None`

   Returns a dictionary with the fields and its values.
-As it is a dictionary, no repeated values can appear so the represented item will always be the last one received.
-If a preprocessor is selected, this function will call it to generate the formatted string that will be then parsed as a dictionary.
+As it is a dictionary, no repeated values can appear so if the same key were to appear more than once, the values would append to a list associated to the key.
+If a preprocessor is selected, this function will be called upon to generate the formatted string that will be then parsed as a dictionary.

 From the “New source” window:
 1. When selecting a source, first you’ll specify the type of source: